How to Make Sago Kesari Dessert

 - Wash sago 2 times.
 Add fresh water and boil on medium heat until they become transparent.
 Strain.
 Run cold water over them.
 Set aside.

-- Heat 2 tbsp ghee in a deep-bottomed pan or in a non-stick pan (I used non-stick).
+- Heat 2 tablespoons ghee in a deep-bottomed pan or in a non-stick pan (I used non-stick).
 Saute cashew pieces until they change color.
 Remove and set aside.

 - Add cooked sago to the same pan.
 Saute them for 1 minute over low fire.

 - Add saffron strands and food coloring.
 Mix well.
 Add the remaining ghee.
 Add fresh milk cream.
-Continue cooking until the mixture starts leaving the bottom and the ghee oozes on the edges.
+Continue cooking until the mixture starts leaving the bottom and the ghee oozes out the edges.

 - Adding a few drops of water at this stage moistens the sago pearls to prevent them from becoming hard when cold.